-- 3.1 The proposals outlined above and in the other key reports have been developed to support the Council's ongoing sustainable and safe occupation of the Civic Centre.
-Given the passage of time since the Civic Centres construction, subsequent developments in Building Control Regulations and release of other guidance, including that which is emerging as a result of the Grenfell incident, advanced works have been separately identified as part of the scope of work. - 3.2 This advanced work will specifically support the ongoing safe, compliant and functional operation of the whole building, including the tower.
-In particular, these works will ensure that any legal obligations on the City Council to provide a safe place for staff and visitors can be met.
+3.1 The proposals outlined above and in the other key reports have been developed to support the Council's ongoing sustainable and safe occupation of the Civic Centre.
+Given the passage of time since the Civic Centres construction, subsequent developments in Building Control Regulations and release of other guidance, including that which is emerging as a result of the Grenfell incident, advanced works have been separately identified as part of the scope of work.

+- This advanced work will specifically support the ongoing safe, compliant and functional operation of the whole building, including the tower.
+These works will ensure that any legal obligations on the City Council to provide a safe place for staff and visitors can be met.
 The advance works will also assist in maximising potential occupational numbers on the ground floor and across the tower, which are currently restricted.
 These advanced works will be required irrespective of the other proposals outlined in this report.
 They have been estimated and will be extracted from the successful tender.
 The value of these works is estimated at £47,464.
-The cost of these advanced works will be met via the capital programme and recorded as an Officer Decision Notice.

-- 3.3 The modern and flexible refurbishment of the ground floor will provide the opportunity to maximise rental opportunities through partnership and third-party lettings, where the market forces permit.
-In its current presentation, and without attending to the advanced works, there are severely limited opportunities to improve any rental return from the asset. - 3.4 These advanced works will be required irrespective of the other proposals outlined in this report.
-They have been estimated and will be extracted from the successful tender.
-The value of these works is estimated at £47,464.
-The cost of these advanced works will be met via our capital programme and recorded as an Officer Decision Notice. - 3.5 This refurbishment supports the City Councils duty to manage revenue and capital costs, whilst meeting the legal obligations of an employer and commercial landlord from a property perspective. - 3.6 The project will seek to assist the Council in reducing the annual cost of occupying the Civic Centre estate by improving environmental conditions, using less energy and floor space and sharing costs via offering more floor space for rent. - 3.7 The delivery of the ground floor will eliminate the costs of hiring the temporary customer contact facilities, together with the security challenges that the layout currently presents.
-The provision of the new Chamber within the main structure will provide accessible and inclusive Civic accommodation. - 3.8 The demolition of the Rotunda will also attend to the issues previously highlighted in associated reports in relation to non-compliant and commercially unlettable accommodation.
+The cost of these advanced works will be met via the capital programme and recorded as an Officer Decision Notice. - 3.3 The modern and flexible refurbishment of the ground floor will provide the opportunity to maximise rental opportunities through partnership and third-party lettings, where the market forces permit.
+In its current presentation, and without attending to the advanced works, there are severely limited opportunities to improve any rental return from the asset. - 3.4 This refurbishment supports the City Councils duty to manage revenue and capital costs, whilst meeting the legal obligations of an employer and commercial landlord from a property perspective. - 3.5 The project will seek to assist the Council in reducing the annual cost of occupying the Civic Centre estate by improving environmental conditions, using less energy and floor space and sharing costs via offering more floor space for rent. - 3.6 The delivery of the ground floor will eliminate the costs of hiring the temporary customer contact facilities, together with the security challenges that the layout currently presents.
+The provision of the new Chamber within the main structure will provide accessible and inclusive Civic accommodation. - 3.7 The demolition of the Rotunda will also attend to the issues previously highlighted in associated reports in relation to non-compliant and commercially unlettable accommodation.
 To support this aspect of the project, a standalone costing exercise has been undertaken and it has been estimated around £1.8m would need to be spent to bring the building up to current DDA, security, public safety and energy efficient standards.
 Additional costs associated with design input, planning and building control and the Conservation Area application would also be payable.